 How to Start a WordPress Website

-*This page contains some affiliate links.
+*This page contains affiliate links.
 This means that I may receive a commission if you click on the link and decide to purchase.
-I promise everything I write here is my own, honest opinion.
+Everything I write here is my own, honest opinion.
 I will never recommend anything I don’t trust.

-Have you been putting off the decision to start a personal blog or website for your business because you feel it’ll be too complicated and time-consuming?
+Have you been putting off the decision to start a website for your business or blog because you don’t know where to start?
+Feel like it’ll be too complicated and time-consuming?
+I’m here to help!

 You may not know that there are actually two versions of WordPress, which can be confusing!
 Let me explain the differences: